Jezithyr/robust-docs/src/en/space-station-14/core-design/design-principles.md

 The situations that regularly happen in SS14 are absolutely unhinged yet players generally take them seriously.
 When you are creating content or mechanics, you should lean into this dissonance and embrace the fact that something can be silly and serious at the same time.

-When creating a new mechanic try to introduce ways that things can go horribly, horribly and hilariously wrong (or right depending on who you ask).
+When creating a new mechanic experiment with introducing ways that things can go horribly, horribly and hilariously wrong (or right depending on who you ask).
 Try to create situations that would be hilarious to hear told as a story but would be terrifying to be in as a player.
+But it's also important to not overdue it or players will lose investment and take things less seriously.

 ## Dynamic Environment

 The environment of a SS14 round is as much a character as the players, and can dramatically change over the course of a round.
-Players have the complete freedom to shape the gameworld the way they wish whether by building, destroying or changing things on the station.
+Players have the freedom to shape the gameworld the way they wish whether by building, destroying or changing things on the station.

 SS14 is a game where it should be possible for players to decide to "make their own station with blackjack and hookers", and go do just that, or continue playing a round and rebuild the station after it was sliced in half (Both of these have occured multiple times in the history of SS13 and SS14).